MonikaPich/Portfolio/README.md

 # Monika Pichlińska
-### Junior Manual Tester
+### Aspiring Manual Tester and Process Analyst
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/monika-pichlińska-157675283)
 ## About me
-Previously, I worked as a logistician for a leading company producing Christmas decorations.
-My interest in analysing and testing analysis and testing of software began during the implementation of a new WMS system at the company where I worked.
+Up to now, I have worked as a logistician for a leading Christmas decoration company.
+My interest in software analysis and testing started during the implementation of a new WMS in the company where I worked.
-At that time, I participated in the creation of system requirements and in the acceptance testing of the new WMS.
+At that time, I participated in the development of system requirements and acceptance testing of the new WMS.
-In October 2023, I obtained the ISTQB Certified Tester Foundation Level.
+In October 2023, I obtained my ISTQB Certified Tester Foundation Level certification.
+I learned the basics of BPMN notation.
+I am currently learning Python and IREB related issues.

 ## Skils
 * Postman